RetroDECK/ES-DE/THEMES-DEV.md

 In the same manner as for the variants and color schemes, the aspect ratios that the theme set provides need to be declared in the `capabilities.xml` file that must be stored in the root of the theme set directory tree.
 How to setup this file is described in detailed later in this document.

+The `<aspectRatio>` tag pair can be placed directly inside the `<theme>` tags or inside the `<variants>` tags.

-Once the aspect ratios have been defined, they are applied to the theme configuration like the following:
+Once the aspect ratios have been defined, they are applied to the theme configuration like the following examples:

 ```xml
 <!-- Implementing the aspect ratios by separate include files could be a good idea -->